 - This walk offers a year-round alternative to Boora Point walking track, which closes when the ANZAC Rifle Range is in use.

 Western Escarpment walking track winds through an island of unspoiled bushland in Sydney’s eastern suburbs.
-Purpose-built by Randwick City Council and NSW National Parks, the track connects South Maroubra Beach with Malabar and is a vital new link in the iconic Eastern Beaches coastal walkway, which forms part of the Walking Coastal Sydney network.
+Purpose-built by Randwick City Council and NSW National Parks, the track connects South Maroubra Beach with Malabar.
+It's a vital link in the iconic Eastern Beaches coastal walkway, which forms part of the Walking Coastal Sydney network.

 Starting from Arthur Byrne Reserve or Pioneers Park you’ll climb the exposed sandstone escarpment.
 There are seats along the way to stop and soak in the natural beauty.
 At its highest point, the walk treats you to 3600 views over Malabar Headland, Maroubra Beach, and Botany Bay from a natural sandstone platform.